MiDiTeS/IntroToRforLinguistics02/Module_3/01_Sentiment_Data_scraping.md

 ### The Telegraph

 We are going to follow the same path Please, have a look at the `html_nodes` parameter.
-For the aggregation of lines, I am suggesting a different approach (with dplyr/tidyverse), please, use the one you like best.
+For the aggregation of lines, I am also suggesting a different approach (with dplyr/tidyverse), please, use the one you like best.

 ```r